supershortjane/PTT_studyabroad_analysis/README.md

-# Analysis of Taiwanese international student's conversation toward pandemic by using PTT data.
+# Analysis of PTT(online forum in Taiwan)Comments Related With Pandemic
 What are Taiwanese student talking about pandemic?